Key Points:

 According to Von Neumann’s notes, the original architecture was first sketched out as a diagram.
 This diagram operated as a flow chart that showed how data would be inputted, programmed, and stored.
 Indeed, this diagram was not particularly different than the flow charts that were previously used by programmers when they created computers.
 The difference is that, when implemented, the Von Neumann architecture could be used for multiple purposes.

 This changed as a result of the Von Neumann model.
 When implemented, computers that were designed with a Von Neumann Architecture were able to be modified and programmed via the input of instructions in computer code.
 This allowed for the functioning of computers to be rewritten based on the development of programming language.
-Furthermore, data could be stored, retrieved, and made available via appropriate use of an input device that would modify information stored within a device’s Central Processing Unit, then displayed on its output device.
+Furthermore, data could be stored, retrieved, and made available via appropriate use of an input device that would modify information stored within a device’s Central Processing Unit, and then displayed on its output device.

 Von Neumann Architecture: An Exact Definition